 The guidelines are simple:

 It’s hard to believe Billy Peltzer (Zach Galligan) messes things up.
-In its opening sequences, this beloved 1984 horror-comedy appears to be inspired by the exact mild, suburban neighborhood portraiture that gave us “E.T.”
+This well-liked horror comedy from 1984 appears to draw inspiration from “E.T.”‘s mild, suburban neighborhood portraiture in its opening scenes.
 But then, with a smile, director Joe Dante bares his teeth as the film devolves into a bloodbath of death and destruction.
-Plus, a rant on how much he despises Christmas that packs a genuine holiday punch.
+Plus, a rant on how much he despises Christmas packs a genuine holiday punch.
 (Try “Jumanji” for more dark family fun.)

-Netflix famous movie, Willy Wonka and the Chocolate Factory, Willy Wonka-directed film (1971)
+Netflix’s famous movie, Willy Wonka and the Chocolate Factory, a Willy Wonka-directed film (1971)

-Gene Wilder developed one of cinema’s most lasting characters in this acclaimed version of Roald Dahl’s classic story “Charlie and the Chocolate Factory,” directed by Mel Stuart.
+In this praised adaptation of Roald Dahl’s classic tale “Charlie and the Chocolate Factory,” directed by Mel Stuart, Gene Wilder created one of cinema’s most enduring characters.
 Wilder, who plays the eccentric owner of the best candy factory in the land, imbues his character with a sense of wonder and imagination and a surprising edginess.
 That is a morality story in which a factory tour turns into a lesson in the consequences of juvenile behavior.
 That is a family film with a welcome spice of gloom, written and loaded with great songs and supporting characters.

 ‘The Dog’s Strength’ (2021)